alexandroid000/cv/NillesCV.md

     Comfortable learning new languages.

 Experimental:
-:   Comfortable with electronics prototype design and construction.
-Familiar
+:   Electronics prototype design and construction, using electronics lab
-    with electronics lab equipment (oscilloscopes, multimeters, soldering, etc), safety, and troubleshooting techniques.
-Experienced with collection and analysis of video and motion-capture data.
+    equipment (oscilloscopes, multimeters, soldering, etc),
+    safety and troubleshooting techniques.
+Experienced with collection and analysis of video, motion-capture, and IMU data.

 Computing:
 :   Experience in Linux (several distributions, comfortable with the command